Tatarstan: Politics

-The head of the republic is the president, who has been Rustam Minnikhanov since 2010.

-Tatarstan's unicameral State Council has 100 seats: fifty are for representatives of the parties, and the other fifty are for deputies from the republic's localities.
-The Chairman of the State Council is Farit Mukhametshin, who has served since May 27, 1998.
+Tatarstan's unicameral State Council consists of 100 seats: fifty for representatives of the parties and fifty for deputies from the republic's localities.
+The Chairman of the State Council is Farit Mukhametshin, who has served since 27 May 1998.
 The government is the Сabinet of Ministers.
-The Prime Minister of the Republic of Tatarstan is Alexei Pesoshin.
+The prime minister of the Republic of Tatarstan is Alexei Pesoshin.

-According to the Constitution of the Republic of Tatarstan, the President can be elected only by the people of Tatarstan, but due to Russian federal law, this law was suspended for an indefinite term.
-The Russian law on the election of governors says they should be elected by regional parliaments and that the candidate can be presented only by the president of Russia.
+According to the Constitution of the Republic of Tatarstan, the Rais can be elected only by the people of Tatarstan, but due to Russian federal law, this law was suspended for an indefinite term.
+The Russian law on the election of governors says they should be elected by regional parliaments and that the candidate for Rais can be presented only by the president of Russia.

 In December 2022, regional lawmakers voted to change the title of the head of the republic from president to rais (an Arabic title for "leader"); lawmakers were expected to adopt new amendments to Tatarstan's constitution so that it would be in line with the 2020 amendments to the Constitution of Russia and a federal law in 2021 which abolished regional presidencies.
-The title of president was seen as the last remaining symbol of federalism following the centralization reforms under Vladimir Putin.
-Incumbent president Rustam Minnikhanov however will retain the title of president until his term expires in 2025 under transitional agreements.
+The title of president was seen as the last remaining symbol of federalism following the centralisation reforms under Vladimir Putin.
+Incumbent president Rustam Minnikhanov originally was to retain the title of president until his term expires in 2025 under transitional agreements, however he became Rais in February 2024.

 Political status

 The Republic of Tatarstan is a constituent republic of the Russian Federation.
-Most of the Russian federal subjects are tied with the Russian federal government by the uniform Federal Treaty, but relations between the government of Tatarstan and the Russian federal government are more complex and are precisely defined in the Constitution of the Republic of Tatarstan.
+Most of the Russian federal subjects are tied with the Russian federal government by the uniform Federal Treaty (The contract expired in 2017), but relations between the government of Tatarstan and the Russian federal government are more complex and are precisely defined in the Constitution of the Republic of Tatarstan.
 The following passage from the Constitution defines the republic's status without contradicting the Constitution of the Russian Federation:

-"The Republic of Tatarstan is a democratic constitutional State associated with the Russian Federation by the Constitution of the Russian Federation, the Constitution of the Republic of Tatarstan and the Treaty between the Russian Federation and the Republic of Tatarstan On Delimitation of Jurisdictional Subjects and Mutual Delegation of Powers between the State Bodies of the Russian Federation and the State Bodies of the Republic of Tatarstan, and a subject of the Russian Federation.
-The sovereignty of the Republic of Tatarstan shall consist in full possession of the State authority (legislative, executive and judicial) beyond the competence of the Russian Federation and powers of the Russian Federation in the sphere of shared competence of the Russian Federation and the Republic of Tatarstan and shall be an inalienable qualitative status of the Republic of Tatarstan."

-Russo-Ukrainian War

-After the decree on September 21st, 2022 mandating military mobilization in Russia, Tatarstan’s government temporarily banned reservists from “traveling outside their district.”
-So far, 307 have died in the conflict, as acknowledged by Russia, victims’ families, or other organizations.